locationtech/geotrellis/docs/tutorials/etl.md

-This brief tutorial describes how to use GeoTrellis' ETL functionality to create a GeoTrellis catalog.
+This brief tutorial describes how to use GeoTrellis' [Extract-Transform-Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) ("ETL") functionality to create a GeoTrellis catalog.
 We will accomplish this in three steps:
-1) We will build the ETL assembly from code in the GeoTrellis source tree
+   1. we will build the ETL assembly from code in the GeoTrellis source tree,
-2) We will compose JSON configuration files describing the input and output data and 3) We will exercise the ingested data using a simple project.
+   2. we will compose JSON configuration files describing the input and output data,
+   3. we will perform the ingest, creating a GeoTrellis catalog, and
+   4. we will exercise the ingested data using a simple project.

 It is assumed throughout this tutorial that Spark 2.0.0 or greater is installed, that the GDAL command line tools are installed,